Red Spider Mite ~ 1mm in real life, natural light

 Bean Leaf Damaged by Spider Mites

 One female can lay around 20 eggs a day, and they can take as little as 3 days to hatch.
-The fast rate of reproduction can allow populations to build up a resistance to pesticides.
-To reduce the risk early and thorough treatment is recommended.
+Which means colonies can grow very rapidly so early intervention is crucial.

 Read our top tips for growing delicious and healthy passionfruit.Read More

 Growing companion plants in and around your veggie garden is a great way to help keep your edible plants happy and healthy.Read More